Central Counterparties

 The timescales set by the regulators are aggressive, and a broad range of issues must be addressed, including:

 In addition, institutions must consider the impact of central clearing on their current business and operational processes.
-For example, the loss of netting benefits as products migrate to central counterparties suggests that in the short run at least, counterparty credit exposures may rise.
-The requirement to deliver initial margin and the conservative collateral eligibility requirements of the central counterparties must also be included in the evaluation of proposed trades.
+For example, the requirement to deliver initial margin and the conservative collateral eligibility requirements of the central counterparties will have a significant impact on the cost of funding business activities.
 From an operations and technology perspective, the requirement for daily margining and the need to manage collateral and reporting processes demand attention.

 We can assist institutions in their dealings with central counterparties in the following ways: